William Chambers, born 16 April 1800, was a writer, publisher, social reformer, Lord Provost of Edinburgh and much more besides.

 Robert Chambers writing in the Traditions of Edinburgh (1824) noted, “Bothwell [third husband of Mary Queen of Scots] endeavoured to get out of the city by leaping a broken part of the town wall in Leith Wynd, but finding it too high was obliged to rouse once more the porter at the Netherbow….
 They then passed down St Mary’s Wynd.”

-At the end of his first term as Lord Provost some of the work remained unfinished so he chose to run again.
+At the end of his first term as Lord Provost, some of the work remained unfinished so he chose to run again.
 Successfully re-elected, he continued with his work but only for a short period following a decision by the Town Council to abandon the project.

-William resigned his position and retired to private life.
+William resigned from his position and retired to private life.
 That he couldn’t complete the project remained a matter of huge regret to him throughout the rest of his life.

 St Giles’ Cathedral

-Without his public duties to perform, William Chambers turned his attention to what he called the, “discreditable condition” of St Giles’ Cathedral, one of the town’s most prominent and important buildings.
+Without his public duties to perform, William Chambers turned his attention to what he called the “discreditable condition” of St Giles’ Cathedral, one of the town’s most prominent and important buildings.